-This report presents the high-level reporting lists for all portfolios in the fund, the headline risk numbers, and the overall result of the guidelines check in one line per portfolio.
+This report presents the high-level reporting lists for all portfolios within a fund or a company, the headline risk numbers and the overall result of the guidelines check in one line per portfolio.

-To enable you to easily monitor your defined set of key risk indicators Arkus provides an Exception Report which shows the results of a check on the KRIs on all the portfolios for a fund.
+In order to enable its clients to easy monitor the set of key risk indicators they have defined, Arkus provides an Exception Report which shows the results of the checks performed on all the KRIs applied to all the portfolios included in a fund or a company.

-Arkus maintains an extensive library of guidelines on KRIs (VaR, Leverage, Concentrations, Liquidity ratios etc.) which is continuously enlarged.
-You can specify a warning and a breach level, and the result will be indicated through a traffic light system.
+Arkus maintains an extensive library of guidelines and KRIs (based on VaR, leverage, concentrations, liquidity ratios etc.) which is constantly expanded.
+Warning and breach levels can be defined and the result will be indicated according to a traffic light system.